 GRANTS AND SPONSORS

-Please provide below details on any dedicated research grants that have been awarded to your Team in full or partial support of its attempt to complete the challenge mission and eventual bonus demonstrations (e.g., funding organization, grant references, short grant summary, funding levels).
+Please provide below details on any dedicated research grants that have been awarded to your Team in full or partial support of its attempt to complete the Challenge mission and eventual bonus demonstrations (e.g., funding organization, grant references, short grant summary, funding levels).
 Should you receive support from one or more commercial sponsors, you are in every case required to disclose these here.
 To, among others, exclude any unethical type of sponsorship, please include, besides the name of the sponsor, a description of the form of (past, present, or future) support received, and any potentially agreed forms of your team’s support to the sponsor, for example including, but not limited to, banner advertisement space on the team’s AUV, product placement, website advertisement banners, advertising apparel, or promotional media products.
-The organizers reserve the right, in its sole discretion, to reject a team application due to sponsoring agreements that are in violation of the Challenge Guidelines and expected ethical conduct of its implementation:
+The Organizers reserve the right, in their sole discretion, to reject a team application due to sponsoring agreements that are in violation of the Challenge Guidelines and expected ethical conduct of its implementation:

 MISSION DESCRIPTION